Article Image

 Bullish Divergence RSI

-Marathon Petroleum daily chart with rsi indicator
+Marathon Petroleum daily chart

 Bearish RSI Divergence

-A bearish divergence occurs when lower tops are visible in the RSI indicator while the price is still moving higher.
+A bearish divergence occurs when lower tops are visible in the indicator while the price is still moving higher.
 This indicates that the strength and momentum of the rise are waning - at least temporarily - and that the possibility of an (intermediate) price decline is possible.

-Alamos Gold daily chart with rsi indicator
+Alamos Gold daily chart

-RSI Hidden Divergences: taking advantage of temporary price changes in existing trends
+Hidden Divergences: taking advantage of temporary price changes in existing trends

 This form of divergence is a derivative of the classic divergence and occurs mainly in stocks that show a clear upward or downward trend.